shipingchen/BlockView/blockchain_solo/blockchain/README.md

 ### Directories
 ```
 The main project files are placed in "src" directory, other directories are configurations.
-In src, there are several folders and files as follows:
+In src structure, there are several folders and files as follows:
 --- assets - static configurations (Languages, Block Numbers, etc.)
 --- components - project component (Menu Bar)
 --- plugins - element.js